Quantum Entanglement Index in String Theory: Introduction

 with $\beta$ also appearing with the $R$-charge.
 This modification of the partition function means that the notion of entanglement that we are computing is not the usual one, but can instead be considered as a `twisted' version of it.
 Similar notions of twisted entanglement entropy in quantum field theory have been considered in different contexts \cite{Nishioka:2013haa, Belin:2013uta, Benini:2024xjv}.
 One can then proceed to compute the corresponding indexed entropy using a formula analogous to \eqref{indexed-entropy} to obtain

 The extra term in the first equation vanishes by CPT invariance and hence we could just as well evaluate $\hat Z_{\rm twist}$, which is a simpler quantity.

-We would like to apply these considerations to construct $\mathbb{Z}_N$ orbifolds that generalize the construction in \cite{Dabholkar:2023tzd} of horizon orbifolds of Type-IIB string theory on the BTZ black hole, which is locally $AdS_3 \times S^3 \times T^4$.
-Recall that for the horizon orbifolds in \cite{Dabholkar:2023tzd} the orbifold group acted only in the $AdS_3$ factor, in the plane corresponding to the near horizon Rindler plane.
+We would like to apply the above, rather general, definition of the index to the case of a generic BTZ black hole, which depends on mass and angular momentum.\footnote{The case where supersymmetry is fully preserved corresponds to the zero temperature limit of this, where the contributions of the bosons and fermions exactly cancel.
+In this fine-tuned case the index will vanish.} We therefore wish to consider $\mathbb{Z}_N$ orbifolds that generalize the construction in \cite{Dabholkar:2023tzd} of horizon orbifolds of Type-IIB string theory on the BTZ black hole, which is locally $AdS_3 \times S^3 \times T^4$.
+Recall that for the horizon orbifolds in \cite{Dabholkar:2023tzd} the orbifold group acted only in the $AdS_3$ factor, in the plane corresponding to the near horizon Rindler plane, defined by the radial coordinate and the Rindler time coordinate.
+The spacetime partition function $\hat{Z}(\beta)$ was thus found by taking the $\mathbb{Z}_N$ symmetry as a subgroup of the $U(1)$ Euclidean time-translations in the black hole geometry.
+The transverse directions $(y^1, \ldots, y^8)$ corresponded to all the remaining directions of the target space.
 The partition function for the horizon orbifold had tachyonic divergences in the infrared which could be treated by a re-summation and analytic continuation to the physical domain $N \leq 1$, as described in \cite{Dabholkar:2023ows,Dabholkar:2023tzd}.
 At one-loop order spacetime partition functions are related to worldsheet partition functions by the general relation \eqref{Zspacetime}, whether for the usual partition function or the indexed partition function, and thus we would like to construct the worldsheet partition function corresponding to $\hat{Z}_{\rm twist}(N)$, defined in \eqref{index2}, rather than $\hat{Z}(N)$.
 For this purpose, one can choose $J_R$ to be one of the $R$-symmetry charges coming from rotations on the $S^3$ or equivalently as a $U(1)$ charge in the $SU(2)$ WZW model.
 We are thus led to consider a $\mathbb{Z}_N$ action that simultaneously acts on one plane in $AdS_3$ and another plane in the $S^3$ factor.
 We choose the action such that in the flat limit it corresponds to an action on $\mathbb{R}^4$ belonging to the $SU(2)$ holonomy group, so that one would preserve spacetime supersymmetry as for $\mathbb{C}^2/\mathbb{Z}_N$ asymptotically locally Euclidean (ALE) spaces.
+The $(y^1, \ldots , y^6)$ directions then correspond to all transverse directions to these two planes.
 By considering this modification, we find a partition function which has no tachyons, even for $N > 1$.
+The entanglement index computed in string theory thus provides a measure of entanglement that is naturally finite -- both in the UV, as is natural for a string partition function, but also in the IR due to the lack of tachyonic divergences.
 The spectrum for superstring theory on such an ($AdS_3 \times S^3)/\mathbb{Z}_N \times T^4$ orbifold was examined in \cite{Martinec:2001cf,Gaberdiel:2023dxt}.
 Our goal here is to explicitly construct the partition function for computing the fractional indexed R\'enyi entropy.